Help Save Book Culture

 *building advocacy for and promoting "Book Culture" nationwide!

-At the end of May, 2017, SideShow will be moving to a significantly larger space from which to operate.
-It is approximately 4 times as large as our and can hold ten times as many books.
-Centrally-located and in close proximity to 4 public schools.
-It is a clean, well-lit space with room to grow; a space that will allow us to pursue this empassioned vision of greater service to readers, books and those yet to discover the joy of a great book.
+As of the end of May, 2018, SideShow has transitioned from a small bookstore to a significantly larger physical location that will allow us to pursue this empassioned vision of greater service to readers, books and those yet to discover the joy of a great book.

 We are in our nascent stage of establishing our non-profit status so can't offer tax incentives right now; however, we will express our enormous appreciation by a variety of benefits, books and rewards, extending discounts to you, etc.

-We need all the support we can get right now to successfully make the move to the new space:
+We need all the support we can get right now to successfully complete the vision for our new space:

 Demo, Renovation: $5800